Accelerated Pathways Frequently Asked Questions

 When and where are Accelerated Pathway courses taken?

 Courses may be taken before, during, or after school.
 Courses may also be offered at the high school, on the college campus, or other approved location.
 Students are responsible for providing their own transportation to and from the college.
 Students are allowed full term courses for fall and spring.
-Summer is not offered.
+Students may also participate in Summer courses if approved by their high school counselor.

 What courses are available to Accelerated Pathway students?